bitrise-io/devcenter/_articles/en/reviews/ship-add-on.md

 * Send the QR code: scanning it takes you to the public install page of the app.
 * Log in to Ship from the device and install it directly from there.

-{% include message_box.html type="important" title="Enabling the public install page" content="Be aware that to have a public install page, you must set your exposed Workflow's **Deploy** "%}
+{% include message_box.html type="important" title="Enabling the public install page" content="Be aware that to have a public install page, you must configure your exposed Workflow's **Deploy to Bitrise.io** Step correctly: the **Enable public page for the App?** input of the Step must be set to `true`."%}

 To send the public install page link or the QR code: